turbulenz/turbulenz_engine/docs/source/jslibrary_api/textureencode_api.rst

 TextureEncode provides a set of utilities for encoding and decoding normalised floating point values and vectors into integer pixel values for storage in non-floating-point textures.

+Analogous functions exist in `particles-common.cgh` for GPU side encoding and decoding compatible with this object's methods.

 Methods
 =======